Optable/optable-android-sdk/README.md

 ## Demo Applications

-The Kotlin and Java demo applications show a working example of `identify`, `targeting`, and `witness` APIs, as well as an integration with the [Google Ad Manager 360](https://admanager.google.com/home/) ad server, enabling the targeting of ads served by GAM360 to audiences activated in the [Optable](https://optable.co/) sandbox.
+The Kotlin and Java demo applications show a working example of `identify`, `targeting`, and `witness` APIs, as well as an integration with the [Google Ad Manager 360](https://admanager.google.com/home/) ad server, enabling the targeting of ads served by GAM360 to audiences activated in the [Optable](https://optable.co/) DCN.

-By default, the demo applications will connect to the [Optable](https://optable.co/) demo sandbox at `sandbox.optable.co` and reference application slug `android-sdk-demo`.
+By default, the demo applications will connect to the [Optable](https://optable.co/) demo DCN at `sandbox.optable.co` and reference application slug `android-sdk-demo`.
 The demo apps depend on the [GAM Mobile Ads SDK for Android](https://developers.google.com/ad-manager/mobile-ads-sdk/android/quick-start) and load ads from a GAM360 account operated by [Optable](https://optable.co/).

 ### Building